 K-12 teachers, we want YOU to nominate yourself or a peer for the CAP National AE Teacher of the Year award!
 You can teach any grade level and any subject at any public or private school!
 It is hoped that if you do not teach aerospace education, you do integrate aerospace/STEM topics in your curriculum, or, teach it as an after-school or enrichment program!

 The 2020 National AE Teacher of the Year, Lt.
-Col. James Peace, is from Michael R. Null Middle School in Houston, TX.
+Col. James Peace, was from Michael R. Null Middle School in Houston, TX.
 Lt.
 Col. Peace (a uniformed CAP member of SWR-TX-808, East Houston Cadet Squadron) is also Mr. Peace, a middle school teacher who provides STEM and robotics programs to not only his middle school students, but to local elementary students (and their families)!
-Find out all he does to promote CAP and aerospace/STEM subjects on the following video (with photos in the last section of the informational video).
+Find out all he has done to promote CAP and aerospace/STEM subjects on the following video (with photos in the last section of the informational video).

 Instructions for Nomination:

 Individual teachers can nominate themselves or a teacher can be nominated by a peer or anyone else.
 Electronic nomination packages should be submitted by January 15 of each year to the educator's state (Wing) Director of AE (see DAE contact info HERE)---or, if uncertain, send, also, to email@example.com, and the package will be forwarded to the appropriate Wing DAE for you.